ChristopherConlin/rsi-prostate-release/README.md

 ## Installation instructions
 ### RSI software
 1. Download latest release from this repo
+  - Both the rsiapp executable and the source code zip (or tar.gz)
-2. Unzip files onto your local filesystem
+3. Unzip files onto your local filesystem

 ### MATLAB Runtime:
 1. Download and install version 9.12 (R2022a) for 64-bit Linux: https://www.mathworks.com/products/compiler/mcr/index.html